AlexandrosPanag/My_Arduino_Projects/B10K Potentiometer/README.md

 Potentiometers are commonly used to control electrical devices such as volume controls on audio equipment.
 Potentiometers operated by a mechanism can be used as position transducers, for example, in a game joystick.
 Potentiometers are rarely used to directly control significant power (more than a single watt), since the power dissipated in the potentiometer would be comparable to the power in the controlled load.

---->>> SOURCE: THIS ARTICLE WAS TAKEN DIRECTLY & CAN BE FOUND FROM: https://www.electricityforum.com/what-is-a-potentiometer  <<<----
+<b> SOURCE: THIS ARTICLE WAS TAKEN DIRECTLY & CAN BE FOUND FROM: https://www.electricityforum.com/what-is-a-potentiometer  </b>